spielers/Zulip-bot-echoes/README.md

 # Zulip-bot-echoes
 A simple templated bot for zulip that echoes every message sent to it .

-# zulip-bot
-A helloworld bot which replies with "beep boop" to every message @-mentioning it.

 ## Setup
 Run the following commands from Your root directory